 - vegetal designs (especially palmettes and lotus flowers)

 - a love of fantastic creatures like winged horses and griffins.

-Excavations of La Tène tombs have revealed a great many artefacts such as gold torcs, weapons, imported goods from the Mediterranean and two-wheeled chariots.
+Excavations of La Tène elite burials have revealed a great many artefacts such as gold torcs, weapons, imported goods from the Mediterranean and two-wheeled chariots.
 The latter vehicles are a point of contrast with the four-wheeled waggons in Hallstatt tombs, as is the abundance of weapons in La Tène burials.
 A particularly rich site in artefacts is Glauberg in Hesse, Germany.
 An impressive life-sized sandstone statue, sometimes called the 'Prince of Glauberg', was excavated at the site.
 This warrior, who carries a shield, is wearing a mail tunic and a torc necklace with three pendants.
 He also wears an elaborate headdress known as the 'leaf crown' type.
 The statue was found near an already excavated tomb, which dates to the second half of the 5th century BCE, and the jewellery worn by the statue is similar to that worn by the deceased warrior in the tomb.
 The statue is on display in the Glauberg Museum.

 La Tène hilltop sites began to be abandoned during the 4th century BCE, and burials which include precious and imported goods become rarer (except on the periphery of the culture’s presence such as in northern France).
 This is likely connected with the 'Celtic migration' of the 4th-3rd century BCE when peoples in central Europe moved southwards, attacking the Romans, amongst others, and settling in such places as the northern shores of the Black Sea and in eastern Asia Minor (where they became known as Galatians).
 They also moved from central Europe westwards to the Atlantic coast and into Britain.